GregMcC5/philamer_2/README.md

-# University of Michigan Library Digital Collection Metadata Assessment and Remediation Project
+# Digital Collection Metadata Assessment and Remediation Project - University of Michigan Library

 February 2022 - Present.
 A pilot project remediating the metadata for the University of Michigan's ["The United States and its Territories, 1870 - 1925: The Age of Imperialism"](https://quod.lib.umich.edu/p/philamer/) digital colleciton.